 The number of applications received for major developments has increased, which is a positive sign that development proposals are continuing to come forward.

 The amount of officer time needed to deal with applications for major schemes can vary greatly.
-Therefore a fall in numbers in this category does not necessarily mean a fall in workload.
 During this year we have dealt with a number of very large and complex planning applications which include sites which are now contributing to the city’s housing need.
 Examples of large housing approvals included Plymstock Quarry, North Prospect, Plymbridge Lane (Derriford), Unity Park (Efford) and Plot A1 Millbay (102 dwellings) and Land East and West of Pennycross Close (209 dwellings).

 We have easily exceeded the national targets for timescales for determining applications and over the last year and performance within two of the categories, Major, Minor and Other Planning Applications has improved further.
 We have also streamlined processes such as validation so that officer time is used more efficiently.
 However we are still continuing to strive to improve performance with local target setting and undertaking benchmarking exercises with other local authorities and are a pilot authority for the PAS Quality Framework project.

 This page of the monitoring report was last updated January 2016.